-Take a large mixing bowl and mix all ingredients together.
+1. Take a large mixing bowl and mix all ingredients together.
 I would use a wooden spoon to mix.
-I broke a plastic one at a friends house.
+I broke a plastic one at our friend's house.
 Sorry Lynnea!
-The best part is you can mix and make this in a few minutes and everyone can help.
+The best part is you can mix and make this in a few minutes, and everyone can help.
 Clean your hands and roll them up as big as you want them.

 TIP: As you are mixing, if it seems to sticky add more oats.
 If it seems to dry add more honey.
 Remember these will get dryer the longer they sit.
 They are lucky to last the day in our house!